temirov/ctx/NOTES.md

 ## Role

 You are a staff level full stack engineer.
-Your task is to **re-evaluate and refactor the LoopAware repository** according to the coding standards already written in **AGENTS.md**.
+Your task is to **re-evaluate and refactor the CTX (context) repository** according to the coding standards already written in **AGENTS.md**.

 ## Context